-Almost everyone will go through a renovation during their lifetime.
+Almost everyone will go through renovating a house during their lifetime.
 Whether it’s a major transformation or just a small touch-up, at some point during our lives we realise our home doesn’t quite fit our needs and it needs an upgrade.
-For this reason, in this blog we decided to share some tips for renovating a house.
+For this reason, in this blog we decided to share somehome renovation ideas and tips.

 If you’ve bought, or are looking to buy, a house that needs a knock-down rebuild then we love this blog by Homes To Love with 42 great tips on renovating.
 For complete overhauls, it’s best to think of this as almost the same as a new build.
 Being realistic about timing and cost is crucial from the outset, unfortunately TV show ‘The Block’ has a bit to answer for in terms of setting unrealistic expectations on re-builds!!

 If it’s an older home we suggest being sympathetic to the era of the house.
-Adding a modern-looking extension to an antiquated house will look out of place, and feel disjointed from the rest of the house.
-It’s important that a renovation feels as though it’s always been a part of the house.
+Adding a modern-looking extension to an antiquated house can look out of place, and feel disjointed from the rest of the house.
+It’s important that a renovation or extension sits comfortably and complements the rest of the house.

 With older homes you also need to be prepared there may be some unknowns that could impact on cost and timing.
 Finding asbestos, poor insulation or structural issues, can all be common issues when builders are opening things up.
 Whilst this can be frustrating, unfortunately it’s part of the deal with renovations.
 Our advice is to try to control the things than you can, and to take deep breaths when you find surprises!